ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/logintolm.md

-## Click the “Monitoring Portal” Link
+Click the (Monitoring Portal) Link

 Once you’re logged in, scroll to the bottom of the main Glass page.